 You’ll fit right in with the locals in a striped shirt.
 Octobre’s ‘Marinière’ shirts provide a classic French look with a modern twist.
 Lightweight and versatile, these are perfect for a casual museum visit or an outdoor lunch at a brasserie.

-3. Lightweight Chinos
+3. Lightweight Chinos for Walking Around Paris

-Bonobos’ Stretch Washed Chinos strike the ideal balance of comfort and style.
+Rails pants usually strike the ideal balance of comfort and style.
 Opt for neutral tones like khaki, navy or stone, which can be dressed up or down depending on the day’s itinerary.

 I like that these pants let men go from a morning market stroll to an evening wine bar effortlessly.

-Or consider this pair by Marine Layer.
+Or consider a pair by Marine Layer.

-4. Tailored Denim
+4. Tailored Denim for Everyday Wear

 Roll up the hems slightly for a relaxed, summer-ready vibe.

-5. A Versatile Blazer
+5. A Lightweight Blazer for Paris Evenings

 For those moments when you want to channel a bit of Parisian sophistication, J.Crew’s Ludlow Unstructured Blazer is your go-to.
 Lightweight and unlined, it’s breathable enough for warm days but still smart enough for a dinner date at a Michelin-starred spot.